 Septoria fungal leaf spot is most severe in regions where warm, wet, humid weather extends over several days to weeks.

-How Spread: Septoria fungi spores are wind- and rain-borne.
-Hyphae enter the plant through cracks and wounds in plant tissue.
+Septoria fungi spores are wind- and rain-borne.
+Hyphae enters the plant through cracks and wounds in plant tissue.

-Life Cycle: Fungi overwinter on decomposed plant debris and form new spores each spring.
-Several generations of spores can occur during summer when the disease is wide spread.
+Fungi overwinter on decomposed plant debris and form new spores each spring.
+Several generations of spores can occur during summer when the disease is widespread.

 - Remove and destroy infected leaves as they appear; check lower and inner leaves often for signs of the disease.